igrishaev/farseer/README.md

 ~~~

 The opposite function `client/stop-conn-mgr` stops the manager (if present) and
-returns the object without the key.
+returns the client without the key.

 ~~~clojure
 (client/stop-conn-mgr client)